Teens and Kids in Hilo

-Family is a high priority in Hilo and extended families are often the primary social groups that residents in Hilo spend time with.
-They have fun together at the local beaches, parks, and events.
-The importance of children and family was one of the reasons that we love Hilo.
+Family is a high priority in Hilo and Hawaii Island and extended families are often the primary social groups that residents spend time with.
+Families have fun together at the local beaches, parks, and events.
+The importance of and activities for children is one of the reasons that we were drawn to Hilo.

 Hilo fishing Father and Son

-Here are some resources on what Hilo has to offer families and their children and teens.
+Here are some resources for families and their children and teens.

 Our son was home schooled, so we don't have direct experience with the public or private schools in Hilo.
-We have heard good and bad stories from parents about the public schools; it depends on the family and the kid and the school.
-We recommend checking out the schools before deciding whether it is the right place for your children.
+We have heard good and bad stories from parents about the public schools; it depends on the family and the student and the school.
+We recommend visiting the school and individual classes before deciding whether it is the right place for your children.

 We have experience with the Hilo Community Adult School which offers GED testing and evening classes.
 The staff was fantastic supporting our son in getting his GED.
-Hawaii also offers a Competency-Based High School Diploma Program which combines taking classes and passing the GED to receive a Hawaii high school diploma.
-These programs are great for homeschool kids allowing them easy submission into colleges and high school equivalency for jobs.
+Hawaii also offers a Competency-Based High School Diploma Program which combines taking classes and passing the GED to award a Hawaii high school diploma.
+These programs are great for home schooled children allowing them to get into colleges and offering high school equivalency for jobs and the military.

-You can get reviews of Hilo schools at the Great Schools site or PrivateSchoolsReport
+You can get reviews of Hilo schools at the Great Schools site.

 Hilo Public Schools